anglerud/makespace_servo_demo/docs/index.md

 ## What *are* servos?

-Servos rotate to set angles based on the signal we send.
+These RC servos rotate to set angles based on the signal we send.
 The demo is going to move the servos through a 120 or 180 degree movement depending on the servo we select.

 The servo is made up of a small electric motor, a gearbox to lower the speed and increase the torque, a potentiometer connected to the output shaft, and